 After a car accident, it is important to report the collision to both the police and your insurance company as soon as possible—even if the accident and resulting damage seem relatively minor.
 Reporting the crash in a timely manner ensures that the details of the accident are documented while they are still fresh and allows the insurance company to open a claim and launch an investigation to determine fault.

-Reporting a Car Accident to the Police
+Reporting a Car Accident to the Police in Delaware

 In car accident cases, police reports can serve as an important form of documentary evidence.
 While police reports are not admissible in court and, thus, can't be used to prove negligence, they can provide valuable information to your attorney and insurance company.

 It is wise to report all accidents, even if they do not seem very serious, as some injuries and damages may not be immediately apparent.
 However, in Delaware, drivers are only legally required to report motor vehicle accidents that: